 Truth: You don’t need a perfect diet to breastfeed

 In most cases a breastfeeding mother does not have to worry about what she eats.
-There are only a very few nutrients that affect milk content.
+The breastmilk concentration of only a few nutrients can be affected by a mother's diet.
 Even mothers who have a very limited diet will usually make quality breastmilk for their babies.
 A mother should eat a wide variety of healthy foods for her own health and wellbeing, but her diet has very little, if any, effect on her milk supply.
 See our article on breastfeeding and diet for more information.
 A baby who has allergies or intolerances to certain foods may react through breastmilk to something that his mother consumed.
 If you are concerned about this, seek advice from a dietitian who has an interest in breastfeeding (lactation) or infant feeding as well as food allergy and sensitivity (see www.daa.asn.au)

 Truth: It is better for a mother who smokes to breastfeed than formula feed her baby